-The schematic below offers a conceptual view of the main components of the Performance Logic Model.
-It depicts how strategy (top row) is performed using a “top down” approach.
-The bottom row of the schematic illustrates the implementation “flow” of the planned strategy.
-The Logic Model presents a comprehensive view of a performance-based organization.
+The schematic offers a conceptual view of the main components of the Government Performance Logic Model.
+It depicts how strategy is performed using a top down approach.
+The bottom row of the schematic illustrates the implementation flow of the planned strategy.
+The Government Performance Logic Model presents a comprehensive view of a performance-based organization.

-The Logic Model is an additional framework to the traditional logic model.
-It is especially useful to policy driven organizations because it helps bridge the gap between HQ and program management by illustrating the linkage between program capabilities, resources, and outputs and agency goals.
-The Logic Model helps define priorities that maximize the impact of program activities and processes on outputs.
+The Logic Model V is an additional framework to the traditional logic model.
+It is especially useful to policy driven organizations because it helps bridge the gap between HQ and program management by illustrating the linkage between program capabilities, resources, outputs, and agency goals.
+The Logic Model V helps define priorities that maximize the impact of program activities and processes on outputs.

 The SMART Performance Measurement Criteria: Measures that are Meaningful